AlexHHsiao/linux/README.md

 * Create a new inner VM using Virtual Machine Manager which installed with above command.
 You can use ubuntu ISO or any other Linux images
 * Create a test program and compile it in the new VM

+## Question 3
+Comment on the frequency of exits – does the number of exits increase at a stable rate?
+Or are there more exits performed during certain VM operations?
+Approximately how many exits does a full VM boot entail?

+* The number of exits increase at a stable rate during certain VM operations.
+* There are around a million exits a full VM boot entail.